supriya-gdptl/supriya-gdptl.github.io/_pages/about.md

 ---

-I am a Research Assistant at [Indian Institute of Technology Hyderabad](http://iith.ac.in/)(IITH), supervised by [Dr. Vineeth N Balasubramanian](https://www.iith.ac.in/~vineethnb/index.html), with research work focused on the area of Geometric Deep Learning: generalizing Deep Learning concepts for graphs (i.e. non-Euclidean data).
+I am a Research Assistant at [Indian Institute of Technology Hyderabad](http://iith.ac.in/)(IITH), supervised by [Dr. Vineeth N Balasubramanian](https://www.iith.ac.in/~vineethnb/index.html).
+I work in the area of Graph Analysis and Geometric Deep Learning: generalizing Deep Learning concepts for graphs (i.e. non-Euclidean data).
 I have recently completed my M.Tech from IITH.
 My thesis topic was **"Undestanding Graph Data Through Deep Leaning Lens"** and final year work on **Interpretable AI** is under review at IEEE ICDM 2018.
 I also **write blogs** about my understanding of papers on Geometric Deep Learning ([cnnforgraphs.blogspot.in](http://cnnforgraphs.blogspot.in/)).

 My research interest include: Social Graph analysis, Data Mining, Computer Vision, Visual Question Answering.
 I am also looking for an opportunity to do PhD.